-The CDC included a video in its advisory of the U.S. Surgeon General, Dr. Jerome Adams, making a simple face covering out of a piece of fabric and rubber bands.
+The CDC included a video in its advisory of the U.S. Surgeon General, Dr. Gerome Adams, making a simple face covering out of a piece of fabric and rubber bands.

 Hundt began donating her masks locally once the CDC came out with its new recommendation and UVA Health began accepting homemade masks.

 “I have been supplying masks to colleagues and clinicians in the Medical Center and the School of Nursing,” she said.
 “Once people who have reached out are supplied for themselves and their families, I will be giving them to UVA’s PPE collection.